getgrav/grav-learn/pages/10.cookbook/01.general-recipes/docs.md

 ```
     {% block javascripts %}
         {% do assets.addJs('theme://js/custom.js') %}
-        {% do assets.addJs('jquery',101) %}
+        {% do assets.addJs('jquery', 101) %}
     {% endblock %}
     {{ assets.js() }}
 ```

 The page changes should now be shown in your Browser.
-If not, make sure that the pages and twig caches are disabled in the Grav system configuration settings.
+If not, make sure that the pages cache and the twig cache are disabled in the Grav system configuration settings.

 This is just the start.
-Now you might need to add more pages, and come up with better ways to present the content of your pages using the header frontmatter, and custom Twig that processes usual building blocks need: the home page testimonials, reviews, the product features and so on.
+Now you might need to add more pages, and come up with better ways to present the content of your pages using the header FrontMatter, and custom Twig that processes usual building blocks need: the home page testimonials, reviews, the product features and so on.

 #### Adding another page

 To add another page, the process is similar.
 For example, let's say you want to next create the blog page.
 Repeat the process to add a `templates/blog.html.twig` file, paste the HTML source, and create a `pages/02.blog/blog.md` page.

-Now, while images links inside the pages still need to be migrated to Grav's assets syntax (or simply change the path), you dodn't want to repeat the same work you did above for CSS and JS assets.
+Now, while images links inside the pages still need to be migrated to Grav's assets syntax (or simply change the path), you don't want to repeat the same work you did above for CSS and JS assets.
 This should be reused across the site.

 #### Shared Elements